Dominant funders and their field-wide influence

 COVID-19 vaccines and HIV prevention R&D

 With the unprecedented investment of over US$39 billion in 2020, collaboration and global resolve helped to catapult COVID-19 vaccines from testing to human use in just over a year.
-As of July 2021, 13 vaccines had been authorized across over thirty countries, with many promising candidates in the pipeline, and almost 30 percent of the world population has received at least one dose of these vaccines.
+As of July 2021, more than a dozen vaccines had been authorized across over thirty countries, with many promising candidates in the pipeline, and almost 30 percent of the world population had received at least one dose of these vaccines.
 However, this distribution is far from equal across nations with differing resources, with only 1.1 percent of people in low-income countries having received at least one dose.
 The list of countries with the highest vaccination rates are largely Western, high-resource nations.

 If this momentum of heightened investment and collaboration in R&D continues, it will bring a new era of innovation in global health.
 However, flat funding for HIV vaccines since 2008 and the redirection of resources and expertise to COVID-19 threaten to slow or stifle this momentum.

-The global economy suffered losses of over US$12 trillion in 2020 due to the pandemic—over 300-fold what was reported as having been spent on developing safe and efficacious COVID-19 vaccines.
-Imagine: if early investments had been commensurate with the threat, the savings to the global economy could potentially have been massive.
+The global economy suffered losses of over US$12 trillion in 2020 due to the COVID-19 pandemic—over 300-fold what was reported as having been spent on developing safe and efficacious COVID-19 vaccines.
+Imagine: if early investments in HIV vaccinology had been commensurate with the threat, the savings to the global economy could potentially have been massive, in addition to millions of lives saved.
 Directing resources to innovation and R&D is the smarter, cheaper and more noble pursuit, one that will safeguard economies and lives from future pandemics and will help to alleviate suffering from existing pathogens like HIV, TB and malaria.

 Fluctuating funding levels outside the US